kausaratg/resume_builder/README.md

 # resume_builder
-A webapp use to build a Resume
+A Django webapp use to build a Resume
 # Description
 <ul>
 <li>built with Python, Django, HTML, CSS, Bootstrap</li>
 <li>The webapp allows the user to fill in their profile , and then render it in a cv template.
 It allows user all over the world to build their resume without going through any stress.</li>
 <li>Technology Used: This webapp makes use of mostly Django.
 Django is a high-level Python web framework with pre-written composite codes for webdevelopment, thus easing the stress of coding on the developers.
 It is reassuringly secure and exceedingly scalable.</li>
 </ul>

 # Features
 <li>Signup: Enables user to signup with Username and password</li>
 <li>Login: Authenticate the user and allows the user to gain full access to the platform </li>